Become a Patron

 We hope that you will feel inspired to start a small garden at your home (or even apartment) so you can experience the joy of growing and providing food for you and your family.

-We are currently finishing the construction of a commercial kitchen on the farm which will be used to create fermented foods such as kimchi, sauerkraut, miso, tepache, and sourdough breads.
+We have finished the construction of a commercial kitchen on the farm which will be used to create fermented foods such as kimchi, sauerkraut, miso, tepache, and sourdough breads.

 We are also continuing our fruit and berry orchard with the addition of new fruit trees this Spring (2020).
 These fruits and berries will be used to make jams and jellies as well as provide additional income for the farm at the local farmers market.